 110. Questions of concurrence or accumulation are relevant to the imposition of an aggregate sentence, notwithstanding that a single sentence is imposed in respect of all charges of which the offender has been convicted.
-That this is is apparent from the terms of the Crimes SO (Sentencing Procedure) Act, s 53A(2) which requires the court to specify the indicative sentence that would have been imposed if the offender were sentenced in respect of each offence.
+That is this so is apparent from the terms the Crimes (Sentencing Procedure) Act, s 53A(2) which requires the court to specify the indicative sentence that would have been imposed if the offender were sentenced in respect of each offence.
 As McClellan CJ at CL observed in R v Nykolyn [2012] NSWCCA 219 at [32], a sentencing judge is accordingly required: